Outpatient Programs for Children & Adolescents

 How do I enroll my child and do I need a referral?

 No referral is needed.
-To schedule an appointment for a free onsite assessment, call (512) 440-4800.
+To schedule an appointment for a no cost onsite assessment, call (512) 440-4800.
 Calls are taken 24 hours a day/7 days a week.

 How long will my child be in the program?